cocktailpeanut/dalai/docs/README.md

 As of `dalai@0.3.0` the recommended way to use dalai is through `npm install -g` (not the `npx` method)

-The simplest way to make sure you have the correct version is running:
+To make sure you update to the latest, first find the latest version at https://www.npmjs.com/package/dalai

+Let's say the new version is `0.3.0`.
+Then you just need to run:

 ```
 npm install -g dalai@0.3.0